Notes for the Reader & My sailing Schedule

 My sailing schedule

-I try to write one page each day during the time that I am on the ship.
+I try to write one page each day during the time that I am at work.
 During my time off, I add pages with articles about cruises in the past, based on books and other material that I have in my collection.
 I am spending a lot of time at the moment on the biographies of the captains of the ancient days and I will let you know through the blog each time an update takes place.

 The blog is now officially a part from of the Holland America blog part of the Holland America.com website and be reached by clicking on the blog area on the main page.

-I normally write my blog in the morning during breakfast.
+I normally write my blog in the evening.
 It takes about 20 minutes to make a rough draft and another 10 to take the mistakes out.
-It goes on line, whenever I get a chance to log on to the internet during the day.
+It goes on line, whenever I get a chance to log on to the internet.
+If it goes on line the same evening, then you will see it during breakfast the next morning.
+However as I travel worldwide, “breakfast time” might be variable.